Dividend ETFs

 The real decision is not whether DLN is "good" in the abstract.
 It is whether DLN fits your specific market exposure needs and investment strategy.

-DLN is usually the cleanest fit for investors who want targeted exposure to its specific market segment.
+DLN is usually the cleanest fit for investors who want targeted exposure to a fundamental dividend index.
 If you are looking for different exposure or fee structure, other ETFs in the same category may make sense.

 For the most current yields and expense ratios of these ETFs, please check a reliable financial data provider like ETFdb.com, Yahoo Finance, or the individual fund sponsor websites: